Search overlay

 Patrick Klesius headshot

-Alumnus and donor Patrick Klesius, director of strategy at David Yurman
+Alumnus and donor Patrick Klesius, director in finance at David Yurman

 Thanks to the gift, students are for the first time receiving hands-on instruction in how to use Salesforce—one of the leading CRM platforms that Klesius said holds 20% of the CRM product market and is used by more than 150,000 companies and organizations worldwide.